ucpu/cage/README.md

 ## Tools
    - Asset processor
      - texture loading (via DevIL)
-       - DevIL is planned to be replaced due to license issue (when suitable alternative is available)
+       - DevIL is planned to be replaced due to license issue (when suitable alternative is found)
      - mesh loading (via Assimp)
      - sound (via Ogg/Vorbis and dr_libs)
      - shader